 The results of breast reduction surgery are noticeable immediately after the operation and will continue to improve over time.
 Some swelling and bruising are normal and will gradually subside.
 Scars will continue to fade with time and can usually be concealed by clothing.

 Breast reduction has repeatedly been demonstrated to produce excellent outcomes with long lasting benefits in reducing or eliminating symptoms due to excessive breast size, and these effects are permanent.
 Most breast reduction patients are delighted with their results and the improvement in their quality of life after surgery.
 In addition to better physical status, patients also benefit from greater psychological and emotional well-being.

 Risks of Breast Reduction

-Although breast reduction is considered safe for most patients, there are certain risks associated with any surgical procedure.
-Some of these risks include scarring, loss of sensation, asymmetry, inability to breastfeed and wound healing problems, as well as general surgical risks such as infection, bleeding and reaction to anesthesia.
-Most patients undergo this procedure with no serious complications.
+Although breast reduction is considered extremely safe for most patients, there are certain risks associated with any surgical procedure.
+Some of these risks include bleeding, infection, unsightly scars, loss of sensation, wound healing problems, and inability to breastfeed.
+The vast majority of patients, however, undergo this procedure with no serious complications.